fsaresh/fsaresh.github.io/content/about/index.md

 {{< figure src="/images/water_rocks.jpg" height="800px" width="800px" >}}

 ## Personal Finance
-My mother taught me [a lot around financial literacy]({{< ref "posts/personal-finance/financial-literacy/index" >}}), which is a form of privilege: a lot of people haven't been as lucky to be taught some of these things.
+My mother taught me [some basics of financial literacy]({{< ref "posts/personal-finance/financial-literacy/index" >}}), which is a form of privilege: a lot of people haven't been as lucky to be taught some of these things.

 As an example, I discovered a new credit card that had some amazing benefits.
 While sharing this, my partner's mother had some questions around [how to pick the best credit card for her spending habits]({{< ref "posts/personal-finance/credit-cards/index" >}}), and it got me thinking about the process.

 ## Tech and Tools
-I spend a lot of time with computers.
+I spend a lot of time with computers and software, and I've spent a lot of time trying to make my experience low friction and secure.
 As a result, I've picked up some things that make navigating our digital world safer.
 I have helped several loved ones onboard to more privacy-focused tools, including:
 -   {{< rawhtml >}}
     <img src="/images/logo-files/firefox_logo_small.png" height="30px" width="30px" inline=true >
     {{< /rawhtml >}}